bhumikacg/AI-Projects/README.md

 # AI-Projects
 ## 1. Creating a Power Point Presentation using NotebookLM ang GammaAI:

-- Summarized videos from the Codebasics YouTube channel using Notebook AI
+- Summarized videos from a youtube channel using Notebook AI

 - Designed and generated the presentation with Gamma AI